Sunday 15 October 2017

 The cost is £38 per person.
 Please book and pay below.

 We meet at 9:15am ready for a 9:30am start for the Bleaklow guided walk at Snake Summit.
 That is the highest point on the A57 'Snake Pass' road between Ladybower Reservoir and Glossop.
 It is the point where the Pennine Way footpath crosses over the road.
 There is no post code because there are no buildings for miles around.
-If you are travelling from Ladybower Reservoir towards Glossop it is about a mile and a half after the Snake Inn on the right hand side.
+If you are travelling from Ladybower Reservoir towards Glossop it is about two and a half miles after the Snake Inn on the right hand side.
 There is a gravelly area on both sides of the road at the summit where you can park.
 Don't be tempted to park on the grass at the side of the road as it's soft and cars have been known to get stuck there.

 The Google map to the right that you can zoom in and out or marks the spot.

 Unfortunately this walk is difficult to access by public transport.